nexiouscaliver/amity-booking-portal/SECURITY.md

 To report a vulnerability create a issue on this repository or send an email to author at shahilkadia@gmail.com with appropriate subject and body to represent the vulnerability

-Tell them where to go, how often they can expect to get an update on a reported vulnerability, what to expect if the vulnerability is accepted or declined, etc.
+You can expect to get an update on a reported vulnerability in 2-3 working weeks and for updates and urgent updates report email to author at shahilkadia@gmail.com .